nathanbuchar/electron-settings/README.md

 This is a fork version of [electron-settings](https://www.npmjs.com/package/electron-settings) with some below changes
  - Use lodash to simplify the code.
 Make code easier to understand
  - Use memory watcher instead of file watcher.
-Make watcher more efficient, we do not have to read file everytime we want to get a propety
+Make watcher more efficient, we do not have to read file everytime we want to get a property
- - Support unwatch api that allow user to unregiester his watcher
+ - Support unwatch api that allow user to unregister his watcher

 **Please note:** because this library watches on memory instead of file.
 Please not that the change event **is not fired** when you change value directly on setting file